People often ask, how do you sue someone? That’s a challenging question for a litigation lawyer. It’s like asking a chef, how do you cook food?

 - An OS typically does not, although in special circumstances, the court can order for cross-examination of witnesses.

-- Generally writ actions take a longer time than the OS, because writ actions involve a process known as discovery.
-That entails parties to the action disclosing material and relevant evidence to one another.
+- Generally writ actions take a longer time than the OS, because writ actions involve processes known as pleadings and discovery.
+Discovery means parties to the action must disclose material and relevant evidence to one another.
 Sometimes that could mean having to sift through whole warehouses of documents.
 That’s going to be terrible for the lawyers, but such is life for lawyers (why don’t we get any sympathy?).

 Pre-Action Requirements: Notice, Letter of Demand, etc.